-Using water based media, charcoal and drawing learn to create fluid, visceral figures moving between abstraction and representation.
-Our starting point, the haunting watercolours and drawings of Bay Area artist Nathan Oliveira.
+Using inks, charcoal and waterbased materials learn to create fluid, visceral figures moving between abstraction and representation.
+Our starting point will be the haunting paintings and drawings of Bay Area artist Nathan Oliveira.

 I have enjoyed tutoring at the School of Painting, to all ages and abilities, for about 27 years.
 Teaching has always gone hand in hand with creating my own work, as I find sharing ideas and techniques stimulating and rewarding.
 My approach has been to give students the confidence to develop their skills, to think for themselves and so extend their visual language and find their own path.